peterhym21/H3.Off-Black/README.md

 ## Solution Architecture

-*This chapter contains a drawing and explanation of the solution architecture.
-What standards, and patterns is used?
-What version and software is used?*

-This solution is realized as a ASP.NET Core 5.0 project.
+This solution is realized as a DotNET 5.0 project.

 The solution is built with a 3-tier architecture.
 It starts with a presentation layer, and for this case it is the web layer.
 This layer calls down to the service layer with all the business logic, without presentation layer specific code.